 It would only cost a few cents more per voter than the current system.

-This measure is not about trying out something new.
-It is about conforming to city, state and federal election processes to avoid voter confusion and maximize voter participation.
+This measure is not new.
+Measure D would simply close a loophole in County election law and make sure county elections conform with the city, state and federal election processes to avoid voter confusion and maximize voter participation.

 The measure is supported by a broad coalition of Taxpayers, Community and Voting Rights Leaders, Unions and Good Government Advocates across the political spectrum.